Rabbles/C--Small-Projects/README.md

 ### Operators
 Print on screen the output of adding, subtracting, multiplying and dividing of two numbers which will entered by the user.

+### TimesTables
+Print on screen the times tables of a muultiplicand and a multipler entered by a user.